 Surgical Technology

 Policies and Procedures

 Students applying to health professions programs must provide a valid Social Security number in order to be screened for a criminal background check.
 Any student who demonstrates an unclear background check will be denied admission to any health professions program.
-A valid Social Security number is also needed to apply for licensing/certification exams.
+A valid Social Security number is also needed to apply for licensing/certification exams, and employment in surgical technology after graduation.

+Surgical Technology